ControlledChaos/applied-content-forms/README.md

 This is a fork of Advanced Custom Fields PRO version 5.9.6 plus a fork of Advanced Custom Fields: Extended PRO version 0.8.8.6.

+Not compatible with Advanced Custom Fields or Advanced Custom Fields: Extended, basic or pro.

 ![ACF intro page screenshot](https://raw.githubusercontent.com/ControlledChaos/applied-content-forms/main/assets/images/screenshot-01.jpg)